dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 ### Security considerations for static files

 > [!WARNING]
-> `UseDirectoryBrowser` and `UseStaticFiles` can leak secrets.
+> `UseDirectoryBrowser` and `UseStaticFiles` <!-- but not MapStaticAssets --> can leak secrets.
 Disabling directory browsing in production is highly recommended.
 Carefully review which directories are enabled via `UseStaticFiles` or `UseDirectoryBrowser`.
 The entire directory and its sub-directories become publicly accessible.
 Store files suitable for serving to the public in a dedicated directory, such as `<content_root>/wwwroot`.
 Separate these files from MVC views, Razor Pages, configuration files, etc.

-* The URLs for content exposed with `UseDirectoryBrowser` and `UseStaticFiles` are subject to the case sensitivity and character restrictions of the underlying file system.
+* The URLs for content exposed with `UseDirectoryBrowser`, `UseStaticFiles`, and `MapStaticAssets` are subject to the case sensitivity and character restrictions of the underlying file system.
 For example, Windows is case insensitive, but macOS and Linux aren't.

 * ASP.NET Core apps hosted in IIS use the [ASP.NET Core Module](xref:host-and-deploy/aspnet-core-module) to forward all requests to the app, including static file requests.
 The IIS static file handler isn't used and has no chance to handle requests.